Man Utd vs Perth Glory: Ole Gunnar Solskjaer explains why Romelu Lukaku isn't in Red Devils squad to face A-League side | Goal.com

 He also confirmed that three other players were in the same position and would be given the chance to recover ahead of their midweek fixture against Leeds United.

-"They're all [Lukaku, Bailly, Lindelof and Grant] OK, just small niggles that we just want to protect today.
+"They're all [Lukaku, Eric Bailly, Victor Lindelof and Lee Grant] OK, just small niggles that we just want to protect today.
 We'll probably see them on Wednesday, I reckon," Solskjaer said to MUTV.

-Lukaku has made no secret of his desire to move to Serie A after being usurped as first-choice striker by Marcus Rashford last season following Solskjaer's appointment but has continued to train with the club while negotiations take place.
+Lukaku has made no secret of his desire to move to Serie A after being usurped as first-choice striker by Marcus Rashford last season following Solskjaer's appointment.

-It seems increasingly likely that the striker will be forced to stay put, as Inter are balking at United's transfer demands for the Belgian.
+Despite talks having commenced, Lukaku has continued to train with the club although he misses out on featuring in Saturday's pre-season opener against A-League side Perth Glory.

-United have lined up in what appears to be a 4-2-3-1 for their first pre-season fixture, with new signing Daniel James making his first appearance for the club, while exciting young talent Tahith Chong is also included from the first whistle.
+United have lined up in what appears to be a 4-2-3-1 for their first pre-season fixture, with new signing Daniel James making his first appearance for the club, while Tahith Chong is also included from the first whistle.

 "Second half will be 11 new ones, so we'll make all subs at half-time and then everyone gets 45 minutes, a good workout apart from the ones that have a few niggles," Solskjaer continued.